 In order to maintain the natural beauty of the campus and to preserve the quality of the buildings and grounds, approved flyers may ONLY be placed on bulletin boards or designated places after approval from the Student Life Office.
 Flyers should not be attached to walls or windows.
-Flyers should only be posted on bulletin boards.
 Push pins must be used on bulletin boards, no staples allowed.